 Symptoms of an Allergy Cough

 Identifying the triggers that cause your allergy cough is the first step towards managing it effectively.
-Common triggers include pet dander, dust mites, and pollen.
+While these are some of the most common triggers for allergy coughs, there are several other allergens and irritants, such as smoke and perfume.

 Pet Dander